Reset MacBook Air to Factory Settings Without Disc Is Possible - Qiling

 How to Reset MacBook Air to Factory Settings Without Disc

-Now that the prerequisites are done, we'll rest MacBook Air to factory settings without a disc.
-To do that, you can employ two methods - both of which we'll discuss here.
-However, before you read the instructions, check the video we've made for you.
+Now that the prerequisites are done, we'll reset MacBook Air to factory settings without a disc.
+There are two methods to achieve this, which we'll discuss here.
+Before proceeding, please check out the video we've made for you.

 Solution 1.
 Reset MacBook Air to Factory Settings Without Disc in Recovery Mode